anantSinghCross/realtime-hand-gesture-recognition/README.md

 * `trainer.py` - This program uses the given dataset to train the Perceptron model
 * `modelWeights.h5` - Weights for the Perceptron model
 * `trainedModel.json` - JSON format of the model
+* `CNN Model` - A directory that contains CNN model implementation for the same recognition purpose (with 4 gestures)

 ## Sample of images in the Dataset